 Photo via rojakdaily.com

-This past week I added the new Gossip Girl series to list of things to watch because all of the actors look very high fashion and it seems interesting.
+A week ago I added the new Gossip Girl series to list of things to watch because all of the actors look very high fashion and it seems interesting.

 I couldn’t make it through the first few minutes of the premiere episode without pausing the it to catch my breath.
 Everything, from the clothing, to the hair, to the weird forced drama, to the not necessary catty meanness, to the uncomfortable male-gaze innuendos brought my time in high school crashing down on top of me.

 I mean, I’m writing about it, so I am trying to find the words to say to properly explain this show and my reaction… but like, the absolute stranglehold that this show must have had on the girls that I went to school with is astronomical.
 However, now that I am writing this out it all kind of makes sense because I went to a private, mostly white, high school, in a high-rise, in the middle of a very affluent city.
 Everyone drove nice cars.
 Were were able to walk around the city and do what we want as long as we got to class on time.
 We also wore impossibly expensive uniforms that were very easy to dress up or down depending.
 The ONLY difference between the Gossip Girl show and my school was that we were located in the South and we were a Christian school.
 So, just take that same drama but add a layer of Christian, passive-aggressive handwringing and that was my junior and senior year of high school.